Listen

 Faster and more personalised loans

-“We see more and more institutions using the power of transactional data and coming up with better landing propositions.
+“We see more and more institutions using the power of transactional data and coming up with better lending propositions.
 They’re able to provide loans in a matter of minutes instead of days.
 At ING we are also doing it.
 Loans are getting faster, more instant, more personalised which is great for customer satisfaction,” said Bahadir.

 “You’re also making the whole landing system more inclusive because you take the human element out of it.
 You’re making it more data driven.”